SimpleDataLabsInc/onpremdocs/faqs.md

 Please follow instructions in [Monitoring document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/monitoring.md) to deploy Prophecy grafana charts.
 A chart with the name [PVC level details](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/yamls/grafana-charts/storageusageandprediction.json) has all capacity related monitoring details.
 Please choose "prophecy" as namespace in the top level dropdown.

 ## Debug
 ### How to check Prophecy Service logs?
 Prophecy services logs are getting collected by node level log collection infra in Visa and you will be able to access any prophecy service log in the same way you access any other kubernetes application log in visa logging & monitoring system.

-Alternatively you can use kubectl to check the log of a service.
+Alternatively you can use kubectl to check the logs of a service.
 Please run below command to identify the service pod name:

 ```
 kubectl -n prophecy get pods
 ```
-Please copy the name of the service from the 'Name' column and run below commands to get the logs of the service.
+Please copy the name of the service from the 'Name' column and run below command to get the logs of the service.

 ```
 kubectl -n prophecy logs  <podname>